 At Catholic University, we take a hands-on approach to engineering education.
 Our engineering programs emphasize development and design.
 This focus is reflected in the numerous laboratory and design courses required by each program.

-Degree Programs and Advising
+Engineering Degrees and Advising

-The School of Engineering offers programs leading to the bachelor's degrees in biomedical, civil, electrical, and mechanical engineering and computer science.
-Click on the links below to learn more about each of our ABET accredited undergraduate programs.
+Click on the links below to learn more about each of our ABET accredited engineering majors.